rockinblocks/rockinblocks/sites/rockinblocks/src/content/docs/v0.1.0/blocks.md

 ## Generate a block with Riff 🎸

 **Rockin' Blocks** comes with `riff`, an early version of our CLI tool, to quickly generate a block.
-As of right now, `riff` needs to be run from within the `gatsby-plugin-rockinblocks` directory

 ```bash
 # From within gatsby-plugin-rockinblocks